mengmengli01/PLR-Net-demo/README.md

 # PLR-Net_torch_version
-Official Pytorch Code base for "Extracting vectorized agricultural parcels from high-resolution satellite images using a Point-Line-Region interactive multi-task model"
+Official Pytorch Code base for "Extracting vectorized agricultural parcels from high-resolution satellite images using a Point-Line-Region interactive multi-task model".

+More details regarding the codes will be available after the paper is accepted.
 <div align="center">
   <img src="PLRNet/Fig_2_Methods.png">
 </div>